Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Results

 Second, the data validation and contextual products (see Section \ref{sec:results_valid}) helped the team efficiently react to the field environment; water samples regularly violated one or more of the data assumptions outlined in Section \ref{sec:osia_requirements}.
 During the first day at Mono Lake, \acrshort{helm} and \acrshort{fame} identified that the water contained particle densities well above the expected range and caused difficulty in tracking particles.
-Using this insight, the science team planned and carried out sample dilution on day four of the field campaign.
+Using this insight, the science team planned and carried out sample dilution on day four of the field campaign, \ed{demonstrating requirement L3-4 in Table \ref{tab:reqs3}}.
 We expect that these automated checks will prove at least as useful in a mission scenario as they did in the field.
-They could ensure that low-quality data (potentially with incorrect biosignature assessments) does not squander data bandwidth, and that \textit{in-situ} environmental conditions are efficiently communicated to ground teams to inform decisions about instrument operations and \acrshort{osia} reconfiguration.
-Future work on \acrshort{helm} and \acrshort{fame} will explore a wider array of data quality and contextual products to more thoroughly capture real-time data characteristics.
+They could ensure that low-quality data (potentially with incorrect biosignature assessments) does not squander data bandwidth, and that \textit{in-situ} environmental conditions are efficiently communicated to ground teams to inform decisions about instrument operations and \acrshort{osia} reconfiguration. \ed{While reconfiguration of \acrshort{helm} or \acrshort{fame} was not necessary, the capability to do so by editing a plain-text configuration file was available, demonstrating requirement L3-5 in Table \ref{tab:reqs3}.} Future work on \acrshort{helm} and \acrshort{fame} will explore a wider array of data quality and contextual products to more thoroughly capture real-time data characteristics.